JGCRI/gcam-doc/gcam-build.md

 make gcam -j 8
 ```

-Note the `-j 8` is simply to compile multiple sources files at a time (set as appropriate for your system configuration) and is only necessary to speed up the processes.
+Note the `-j 8` is simply to compile up to eight source files at a time (set as appropriate for your system configuration) and is only necessary to speed up the processes.
 Once complete an executable will be copied to `<GCAM Workspace>/exe` and can be run from that directory with `gcam.exe -C config_file.xml`.

 #### 4.1.1 Recommended configuration using Ubuntu 22.04
 Assuming the libraries were installed via the `apt` package manager using a command like the following: